anderson-aristotle/jquery-dom/README.md

 - Event handling
 - AJAX calls

-The "query" in jQuery comes from SQL (Structured Query Language).
+The "query" in jQuery means "a request for information".
 We can make queries (retrieve and put data into the DOM) using jQuery by way of selectors:

 ```js